 This Tenant Selection Plan addresses screening and selection criteria for the rental units in the mixed income community known as Oakwood Shores.
 Oakwood Shores consists of family and senior rental units and homeownership units located at the site of the former Clarence Darrow, Ida B. Wells and Madden Park public housing developments in Chicago, Illinois.
-During a compliance period of fifteen years, an approved percentage of the rental units must be leased as low-income rental units within the meaning of the Low-Income Housing Tax Credit ("LIHTC") program administered by the Illinois Housing Development Authority ("IHDA") and the City of Chicago Department of Housing and Economic Development ("HED") pursuant to 26 U.S.C. §42 ("Section 42").
+An approved percentage of the rental units must be leased as low-income rental units within the meaning of the Low-Income Housing Tax Credit ("LIHTC") program administered by the Illinois Housing Development Authority ("IHDA") and the Department of Housing ("DOH") pursuant to 26 U.S.C. §42 ("Section 42").
 An additional approved percentage of these income restricted tax credit rental units are also public housing units.
 The remaining apartments at Oakwood Shores are unrestricted market units.
 The Community Builders, Inc. ("TCB") is the Owner's management agent for each family development phase at Oakwood Shores.